 "Philosophy is a battle against the bewitchment of our intelligence by means of language." -- Ludwig Wittgenstein, Philosophical Investigations §109

 Khuno reels-off howlers - such as that CDs experience empathy and that thermostats "have representational states".
 He routinely confounds, mauls and murders Dennett and Chalmers - but from the cultists no condemnations are audible.

 First, Khuno brands Dennett as "absurd", falsely asserting that Dennett "attributes extremely low levels of consciousness to thermostats".
 Dennett ascribes neither minds nor consciousness to thermostats.
 He's an AI guy.
 Dennett attributes consciousness to things capable of implementing a "Joycean machine" - when the machine generates "multiple drafts" of its own hypotheses about itself and the world inside of itself.
 Consciousness emerges - only when those who can have it turn it towards themselves.
 Their own mechanisms and processes must contain the required level of complexity to recognize that other minds have the same level of complexity.
 To Dennett, consciousness is a process, used to communicate "with ourselves about ourselves".
 Thermostats cannot be Dennett's "Joycean machines".
-Thermostats would - first - have to pass the Turing test for them to be coronated with the crown of consciousness, i.e. a thermostat's verbal behavior would have to be indistinguishable from that of a human being.
+Thermostats would - first - have to pass the Turing test for them to be coronated with the crown of consciousness, i.e. a thermostat's verbal behavior would have to be indistinguishable from that of a linguistically competent human being.

-One conspicuous seam that Khuno cannot sew-over is that representational states require consciousness.
+One conspicuous seam that Khuno cannot sew-over is that representational states presuppose the emergence of consciousness.
 To Dennett, a manufactured, physico-chemical feed-back device (a thermostat) with its low-levels of intentionality lacks what it takes to display any sort of consciousness or "representational states".
 On the other hand - to Chalmers, a pan-psychic, non-interactionary dualist - since rocks are conscious, imputing consciousness to more complicated thermostats is redundant.
 Khuno repeatedly jumbles-up the mutually-exclusive ideas of two philosophers, conflating Dennett with Chalmers and Chalmers with Dennett.
 For Dennett, it's positively obscene to attribute consciousness to thermostats.
-For Chalmers, rocks, thermostats, barbed-wire, whoopie-cushions, piles of manure, etc. possess consciousness.
+For Chalmers - on the other hand, rocks, thermostats, barbed-wire, whoopie-cushions, piles of manure, etc. possess some level of consciousness.